AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 .. warning::

   Deleting your HA configuration is crucial.
-This step lets you avoid having the backup configuration corrupted, which may result in a Controller migration failure.
+If you do not delete your HA configuration before migration, the backup configuration may become corrupted, and the migration may fail.

 Method 1: Migrating your Controller AMI and Gateway Image Directly from Your Controller
 ==========================================================================